fdschmidt93/trident/docs/source/readme.rst

 - Embed your own model into the TridentModule
 - Easily leverage existing frameworks like `transformers <https://huggingface.co/transformers/>`_ (see below)

-A `TridentModule` is analogous to what a :obj:`pytorch_lightning.LightningDataModule` comprises (model, optimizer, scheduler, ...) and commonly defined with **shared and individual flags**.
+A `TridentModule` is analogous to what a :obj:`lightning.LightningDataModule` comprises (model, optimizer, scheduler, ...) and commonly defined with **shared and individual flags**.
 Here's an example for sequence classification.

 First, the included model configurations inherit **shared options** from the :repo:`base module config <configs/module/base.yaml>`.